 All information must first be inputted into the form and then printed off to be signed.
 The withdrawal form signed by the person making the written request is valid only if (i) the child signs the form unless the withdrawal is being requested due to an illness of the child making attendance at the exit interview impossible or impracticable and (ii) the Principal or the Principal's designee signs the form acknowledging that the interview was held, the required information was provided and discussed at the interview, and, in the opinion of Principal or the Principal's designee, the person making the written request does in fact have legal or actual charge or control of the child and the child is experiencing either financial hardships requiring the child to be employed to support the child's family or one or more dependents of the child or an illness making attendance impossible or impracticable.
-The signed withdrawal form is forwarded to the Student Information Services office to be entered into the data management system and reported to the Department of Education.
+The School Support Liaison will provide a signed copy of the form to (1) the person making the request, (2) the Student Information Services office to be entered into the data management system under Section 79-2,104, and (3) the Nebraska Department of Education which can be accomplished by sending a PDF of the completed form via e-mail to tate.lauer@ nebraska.gov.

-Students who have withdrawn may re-enter school the following semester by contacting the last school attended, or the Student Placement office at 531-299-0302.
+Students who have withdrawn may re-enter school the following semester by contacting the last school attended, or the Student Placement office at (531) 299-0302.
 Contact should be made prior to the start of the semester.